amrnet/amrnet/docs/source/api.rst

 c.
 Data accessing using Using S3cmd tool
 ***************************************************

 The `s3cmd <https://s3tools.org/s3cmd>`_ tool is a versatile and powerful command-line utility designed to interact with Amazon S3 (Simple Storage Service).
-It simplifies tasks such as browsing, downloading, and syncing files from S3 buckets.
+It simplifies tasks such as Browse, downloading, and syncing files from S3 buckets.
 This tool is particularly useful for managing large datasets and automating workflows involving S3 storage.

 2. Download data via API
 ------------------------